 Check App Reviews, Compatibility and Install Updates

 App developers are rolling out macOS Monterey support updates.
-These updates will be crucial to your experience on the new operating system.
+These updates will be crucial to your experience on the new software.

-Before you install macOS Monterey, you’ll want to head to the App Store and read reviews from users.
+Before you install macOS Monterey 12.6.1, you’ll want to head to the App Store and read reviews from users.
 If reviews are mostly positive, go ahead and install the latest update(s).

 If the feedback is negative, you might want to wait for a new version of macOS Monterey or for the developer to update the app before moving your device to the latest software.